yusufhasan77/Cycle-MobiGAN/README.md

 The architecture of this model was same as Cycle MobiGAN V2 except the discriminators utilized normal convolution layers instead of depthwise seperable convolutions.
 This architecture was explored because the previous two (MobiGAN and MobiGAN V2) did not have very encouraging results.
 The possible cause was very few parameters in generators and discriminators.
 The discrimanators had  much less parameters in the previous two architectures, therefore, the intuition was that good image quality can be achieved by just modify the discriminators.

 ## Results
+The results DO NOT contain the best case or worst case scenarios.

 ### Apples and Oranges Dataset
 Figure 1: Generated images in domain X (apples) using images in domain Y (oranges).
 Y -> X mapping